 - Savannah, Georgia

-Getting Your Used or Salvage Car Through U.S. Customs
+Getting Your Used Salvage Vehicles Through U.S. Customs

 Once you’ve determined which port you’ll be using to ship your used vehicle to Ghana, the vehicle must be presented to U.S. Customs at that port.
 In terms of documentation, U.S. Customs only requires what’s necessary to establish ownership of the vehicle and to corroborate the Vehicle Identification Number (VIN) or Product Identification Number (PIN).